JoaoAlisonTI/QR-code-component/README.md

 ### Continued development

-What I realized with this project is that I need to keep working with projects that require responsiveness, I couldn't make it very responsive, however, I will work more with that in future projects 🚀.
+What I realized with this project is that I need to continue working with projects that require responsiveness, I managed to make it a little responsive, however, I will work more with this in future projects 🚀.

 ## Author